Peripheral Artery Disease (PAD)

 Peripheral artery disease treatment

-As minimally invasive procedures, angioplasty and stenting are generally low-risk procedures that result in significantly improved outcomes.
+Angioplasty and stenting are generally low-risk procedures that result in significantly improved outcomes.
 In addition, these procedures are performed in an outpatient setting, require mild sedation and permit you to return to your daily routine quickly with an improved quality of life.

 Previously, treatment for peripheral artery disease required surgery.
 In some cases, PAD was considered untreatable.
 Today, new devices and techniques allow our physicians to provide minimally invasive treatments for peripheral artery disease: